saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

 <details>
 <summary>
-Code View Example of the test with assertions
+Code View example of the test with assertions
 </summary>

 ```yaml